The Naturopathic Thyroid Diet: The Best Foods for an Under-Active Thyroid

 Hypothyroidism negatively impacts metabolic rate and weight management.
 If you have been diagnosed with hypothyroidism, the foods you eat can dramatically affect how you look and feel.
 Fortunately, the nutrients needed for optimal thyroid function are easily available in your local grocery store.
 Here are the top functional foods to include (or avoid) when dealing with an under-active thyroid gland:

-- Increase consumption of sea vegetables: I recommend that my patients consume organic seas vegetables 2-3 times per week.
+- Increase consumption of sea vegetables: I typically recommend that my patients with thyroid disease consume organic seas vegetables 2-3 times per week.
 Seaweeds contain iodine (100-200mcg per serving), which is one of the main ingredients needed by the thyroid gland to synthesize thyroid hormones.
 Thyroid hormone is made up of iodine and an amino acid called tyrosine – the ‘3’ and ‘4’ in thyroid hormones even refers to the number of iodine atoms bound to tyrosine.
 Low dose iodine consumption from food also reduces the activity of thyroid peroxidase which can be damaging to the thyroid gland.
 The following foods contain bioavailable iodine in an appropriate dose:

 - Kelp flakes: found at health food stores, these flakes can be sprinkled on food in place of salt (Maine cost sea seasonings).